oracle-livelabs/apex/custom-auth-apex/2-allow-end-users-create/2-allow-end-users-create.md

 ### Prerequisites

 This lab assumes you have:
-* All previous labs successfully completed
+* All previous labs completed

 ## Task 1: Create a New User Page

-Now that we have the custom authentication Scheme set up, we need to create the page where users can create their own account.
+Now that we have the custom authentication Scheme set up, we need to create a page where users can create their accounts.
 This page will look something like the screenshot in this lab's [introduction](#Introduction).
-The user is prompted to enter an email, username, password, and asked to confirm that password.
+The user is prompted to enter an email, username, and password, and then confirm that password.
 They then press “Create New User” to create the account, which will automatically return the user to the Login page and will display a success message.
 In the backend, this page will check that the username and email haven’t already been taken by someone else and that the password meets a minimum set of requirements.
 These checks will be implemented via Validations in APEX (see the [Learn More](#LearnMore) section).

 *Remember to save your work throughout.
 We recommend doing so in the Page Designer each time you add/edit a Page Item, Button, Validation, etc. The **Save** button can be found in the top-right corner.*